rybakj/page_networks/README.md

 - `Graph_er_weighted`: same graph object, with edge weights corresponding to node transition probabilities.
 - `Graph_er_weighted_wfeatures`: node features added on top of the graph object.

-Note: **node features are dummies for now, created by one-hot encoding of graph nodes**.

 # Whole User Journey (WUJ) analysis for gov.uk

-The aim of this project is to identify all of the pages relevant to a user journey in gov.uk.
+The aim of this project is to identify all of the pages relevant to a whole user journey in gov.uk.
 We focus on "economic recovery" use case throughout our analysis.

+## Inputs

+In order to answer this question, we turn the webpages of gov.uk into a graph as follows.

+Steps:
+1. Start with "seed" pages identified as relevatn to a given user journey.
+2. Obtain pages hyperlinked from the seed pages.
+3. Use BigQuery to extract user movement to and from the pages from steps (1) and (2).

+Specifically in step (3) we pick all sessions where user selects at least one webpage from steps (1) and (2) and retrieve all webpages visited during these sessions.

+Output: Probabilistic graph of pages
+- All webpages that appear in the BigQuery are used as graph nodes.
+- Edge weights are the probabilities of moving from one page to another (calculated using the number of such moves in step (3)).

 ## Solution space